Kenya explores semiconductor industry's potential to boost economy

 According to Deloitte's 2024 global semiconductor industry outlook, global sales in 2024 are expected to reach US$588 billion, which is 13% more than 2023 and 2.5% higher than the record industry revenues of US$574 billion set in 2022.

-Moving on to Kenya, Tanui stated that the partnership with Semiconductor Technologies Limited positions the country to build a thriving semiconductor industry, hence stimulating the expansion of our electronics sector and opening doors to other high-tech businesses.
+Moving on to Kenya, Tanui stated that the partnership with Semiconductor Technologies Limited positions the country to build a thriving semiconductor industry, hence stimulating the expansion of electronics sector and opening doors to other high-tech businesses.

 He went on to say: “Countries like Vietnam, Mexico, Costa Rica, and Malaysia have made significant advancements in this field, transforming the semiconductor industry into a cornerstone of their economies.